syntelos/go-json/README.txt

 JSON IO for GOPL

-  A limited subset of JSON constrained by missing syntactic nesting.
+  A superset of JSON allowing unquoted strings in lieu of JSON string conventions.

 Stateless document object model

   The document object model is objectified and classified but not collected into an inclusive structure.

     type NodeType uint8
     const (